Madhu-1/Madhu-1.github.io/_posts/2020-11-23-setup-rbd-async-mirroring-with-rook.md

 EOF
 ```

+> Repeat the same steps on cluster2.
+Don't forget to change the `--context` value

 Once mirroring is enabled, Rook will by default create its own bootstrap peer token so that it can be used by another cluster.
 The bootstrap peer token can be found in a Kubernetes Secret.
 The name of the Secret is present in the Status field of the CephBlockPool CR:

 ```bash=